Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Abstract

 \section{Abstract}

-We propose and study the graph-theoretical problem PM-VC: \emph{perfect matching under vertex-color constraints on graphs with bi-colored edges}.
-PM-VC is of special interest because of its motivation from quantum-state identification and quantum-experiment design, as well as its rich expressiveness, i.e., PM-VC subsumes many constrained matching problems naturally, such as exact perfect matching.
-We give complexity and algorithmic results for PM-VC under two types of vertex color constraints: 1) symmetric constraints (PM-VC-Sym) and 2) decision-diagram constraints (PM-VC-DD).
+We propose and study the graph-theoretical problem EXISTS-PMVC: \emph{the existence of perfect matching under vertex-color constraints on graphs with bi-colored edges}.
+EXISTS-PMVC is of special interest because of its motivation from quantum-state identification and quantum-experiment design, as well as its rich expressiveness, i.e., EXISTS-PMVC naturally subsumes important constrained matching problems, such as exact perfect matching.
+We give complexity and algorithmic results for EXISTS-PMVC under two types of vertex color constraints: (1) decision-diagram constraints (EXISTS-PMVC-DD) and (2) symmetric constraints (EXISTS-PMVC-Sym).

-We prove that PM-VC-Sym is in RNC via a symbolic determinant algorithm, which can be derandomized on planar graphs.
-Moreover, PM-VC-Sym can be expressed in extended MSO, which encourages our design of an efficient dynamic programming algorithm for PM-VC-Sym on bounded-treewidth graphs.
-For PM-VC-DD, we reveal its NP-hardness by a graph-gadget technique.
-Our novel results for PM-VC provide insights to both constrained matching and scalable quantum experiment design.
+For EXISTS-PMVC-DD, we reveal its NP-hardness by a graph-gadget technique.
+We prove that EXISTS-PMVC-Sym with a bounded number of colors (EXISTS-PMVC-Sym-Bounded) is polynomially equivalent with Exact Perfect Matching (XPM), which implies that EXISTS-PMVC-Sym-Bounded is in RNC on general graphs and PTIME on planar graphs.
+Directly applying algorithms for XPM to solve EXISTS-PMVC-Sym-Bounded is, however, impractical.
+We propose algorithms that natively handle EXISTS-PMVC-Sym-Bounded with considerably better complexity.
+Our novel results for EXISTS-PMVC provide insights into both constrained matching and scalable quantum experiment design.